smolkaj/ocaml-python/README.md

 With `opam` installed, acquiring these packages is as easy as excecuting `opam install ocamlfind core`

 ### OS
 The package has been tested with Ubuntu and MacOS and should work on all Unix systems.
+Adding support for Windows should not be difficult.
+Pull request are welcomed.